Principal Investigator is a university employee who has a Full-Time position that includes:

 As the federal awarding agency conducts its review, it can still discover and collect

-payments for disallowed costs and other deficits in the administration of the grant.
-Please see grant close-out form sample here
+payments for disallowed costs and other deficits in the grant administration.
+Please see the grant close-out form sample here.

 GRANT CLOSE-OUT Procedure 20.6 – Grant Close-out Page 118